 But, how the world is used is where the game is let down a little bit.
 It’s fine.
 It, much like Ubisoft open worlds before Assassin’s Creed Origins, works.
 There are towers to open up icons on the minimap.
 Visit the minimap icons to collect things.
 There’s a healthy number of collectables, but not too many.
 It’s pretty cut and dry and I’m hoping for something new in the sequel.

 Visually the world is beautiful.
 Watching the sunset over the Hudson River and reflecting on Avengers Tower is actually spectacular.
 The streets are alive with people, and if you are playing this game please, PLEASE, walk the streets for a bit.
 Take your time, slow down and walk.
-People wave and talk to you, cars whizz by, you can hear the wind and watch trash blowing down the street.
+People wave and talk to you, cars whizz by, the wind blows trash down the streets.
 It is stunning but only when you take the time to see it.
 In gameplay, swinging high above going from point to point, you miss out on all this.
 The game looks best on the ground, where you never are.
 Try it, please.

 Gotta collect ’em all

 I’m a sucker for a cool collection, and I really, really want to get all of the Spidey suits in the game.
-Each has a unique set of requirements to unlock, and many cool ones are unlocked as you progress through the game.
+Each has a unique set of requirements to unlock, and many unlocked as you progress through the story.
 As you can see from the images I’ve posted here, I like to change it up quite frequently.

 What I hope to see from a sequel